timescale/docs/timescaledb/tutorials/aws-lambda/continuous-deployment.md

 Now you know that you have your AWS credentials available for the repository to use.

-### Set up Github Actions
+### Set up GitHub actions
-You will set up a new automation based on the ["AWS Lambda Deploy" Github Action](https://github.com/marketplace/actions/aws-lambda-deploy) to auto-deploy to AWS Lambda.
+You will set up a new automation based on the ["AWS Lambda Deploy" GitHub action](https://github.com/marketplace/actions/aws-lambda-deploy) to auto-deploy to AWS Lambda.

 Create a new YAML file (this will contain the deployment configuration):